acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 The default API server certificate is issued by an internal OpenShift Container Platform cluster CA. Clients outside of the cluster will not be able to verify the API server’s certificate by default.
 This certificate can be replaced by one that is issued by a CA that clients trust.
 Before you can apply the file you need to change the parameters `commonName` and `dnsNames` to match your cluster name.

+You can find the file in the directory cert-manager directory mentioned above.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc apply -f /home/ec2-user/ocp4-ops/resources/cert-manager/certificate_api.yaml
 ```

+{{% /details }}

-Again, check if the certificate is ready, then patch the API server:
+Again, check if the certificate is ready, then patch the API server.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc patch apiserver cluster \